aaaronorg/art_aaaronorg/collections/_posts/2018-09-16-Sum-of-many-parts.md

 ## Opening credits

 Every time we start a new piece we will first copy in a pre-existing file stored outside Procreate with several things already set up for us.
+This is not strictly necessary but makes our life much easier.

 # Act 1